fdw/rofimoji/README.md

 ## Custom character files and descriptions
 If the predefined ones are not enough, you can define additional character files and load them with `-f` (see [options](#options)).
 In each line, one 'character' can be defined, followed by a single space character (` `).
 After that, you can write whatever description you want.

-If the character already exists, its descriptions will be appended.
+If the character already exists, the new description will be appended.
 In other words, if you're not happy with the official descriptions, you can define a custom character file, add the character and your description, and this descriptions will now also be shown.

+For added comfort, `rofimoji` will automatically load an "additional" file for predefined ones.
+This file needs to called `<filename>.additional.csv` and lie in `${XDG_DATA_DIR}/rofimoji/data/`.
+For example, if you want to extend `emojis`, call the file `emojis.additional.csv`.

 If you think your file is useful to others, please open a PR to include it in a future version of `rofimoji`.